jtlabs777/jtlabs777.github.io/chorebot/README.md

 *  **Lessons Learned**

-This project gave me a more intuitive understanding of working with the DOM in Javascript.
+This project gave me a more intuitive understanding of working with the DOM in JavaScript.
 I used .querySelector() and .getElementbyID() to manipulate various elements.
 This also enabled me to access event handlers to engage the user in a more dynamic way.
 Learning and coding the algorythm that made the game work was also a treat.